about the inventor-robert wajda

 Drafting by hand seems slow and error-prone, so why not make the full conversion to CAD?

 When I draft a project by hand the decision-making process is very slow.
 This allows more creative thought processes to flow in and out of freehand drafting.
 Of course, there are errors that will always occur when conceiving ideas with pen and paper.
 When graphic and CAD designers draw on a computer screen, the viewing space is flat and contained.
 You really can’t visualize a design that is internalized in the mind when working in 3D on a flat computer screen.
 At least for me it seems difficult.

 When drafting on a drawing board, I use large 18” x 24” vellum paper positioned at a 45-degree angle.
 The angle alone brings the drawing right up close to me.
 This visual perception allows creativity to flow where I can almost see the design(s) I am working with in my mind become 3D as I am drawing it tangibly on paper.
 Visual perception is key to why many artists and painters have worked from easels for hundreds of years.

 What inspired you to excel in the field drafting and establish yourself as an entrepreneur?

 Being a master draftsman myself, I could look into the drawings of the late 1800s to early 1900s and visualize the ink strokes.
 I can see minor mistakes that were covered up.
 With ink, you only have one chance to get it right so you generally do the most difficult part first with lots of patients.

 Table drafting versus CAD development?

-What excites me the most is that 200 years from now, I already know someone will be studying these drawings as they are now a permenent part of history.
+What excites me the most is that 200 years from now, I already know someone will be studying my drawings as they are now a permanent part of American history.